JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Results

-As typical in prior works \citep{duhrkop2015searching, huber2021ms2deepscore, de2023ms2query}, we select candidates for each target molecule in the training and test data by retrieving molecules from PubChem \citep{kim2019pubchem}, by matching formulae of the target molecules.
+For all datasets except MassSpecGym, we select candidates for each target molecule in the training and test data by retrieving molecules from PubChem \citep{kim2019pubchem}, by matching formulae of the target molecules.
 The average candidate sets for the target molecules range from 1,322 to 2,494 molecules, and for regularization, the average candidate sets for training molecules ranged from a 1,390 to 2,322 (Table \ref{tab:datasets}).
+For the MassSpecGym dataset, we utilize the candidate sets provided with the released benchmark.
+Two types of candidates are provided: either based on mass, or on formula of the precursor ion.
+The maximum number of candidates for each test spectrum is 256.